Authorities foil NY protest bid to shut Wall Street

 In Los Angeles, hundreds of anti-Wall Street demonstrators marched through the financial district, blocking a downtown street to snarl morning rush-hour traffic, and briefly pitched tents outside a Bank of America office tower.
 Nearly 80 protesters were arrested in the city.

-At least 300 people gathered at Chicago's Thompson Center, giving speeches in English and Spanish.
-The protest was focused on jobs with signs reading: "We need jobs, not cuts" and "Jobs, schools, equality: end the wars."
+At least 300 people gathered at Chicago's Thompson Centre, giving speeches in English and Spanish.
+The protest was focussed on jobs with signs reading: "We need jobs, not cuts" and "Jobs, schools, equality: end the wars."

 The Washington, D.C., gathering was smaller than hoped for by organizers.
 One protester in McPherson Square said he expected about 1,000 people, while perhaps 200 showed up, with many leaving within the hour.